rebeccawilliams/oldrebeccawilliamssite/content/pages/index.md

           I am spending the 2020-21 academic year researching harms related to “smart city” technologies.
         content: >
-          The goals of this research are to support people already doing related research and advocacy and to produce a risk framework, assessment of current policies and practices, and set of recommendations to prevent these harms.
+          My goals of this research are to support people already doing related research and advocacy and to produce a risk framework, assessment of current policies and practices, and set of recommendations to prevent these harms.